 3.1 Characterization of the studied hybrid regions

+Both studied hybrid regions showed patchy distributions, with a mixture of populations containing only one of the species, or both species at different proportions (Fig. 1 and Table S2).
+In the younger-central hybrid region species proportions were unstable in time and highly differentiated among populations (Fig. 1C; Tables S2-S3), while in the older-west hybrid region species proportions and distribution range were comparably more stable in time but also highly differentiated among populations (Fig. 1D; Tables S2- S3).

 3.3 Complete set of SNPs and species-specific SNPs

 A total of 5,702 SNPs were detected after stringent filtering and of those 2,127 (37.3%) were polymorphic in I. elegans but invariable in I. graellsii, and 1,711 (30.0%) were polymorphic in I. graellsii but invariable in I. elegans.
 Of the remaining, 1,421 (24.9%) were polymorphic in both species, 62 (1.1%) fixed for the same allele in allopatric I. elegans and I. graellsii, and 381 (6.7%) species-specific, i.e., alternatively fixed between I. elegans and I. graellsii individuals from the allopatric populations (Table S5).
 Note that our set of species-specific alleles, which was determined by comparing 43 allopatric I. elegans and 25 allopatric I. graellsii individuals, might not represent entirely fixed alleles, but represent alleles with highly skewed frequencies between our species groups (Fitzpatrick, 2012; Jordan et al., 2018).